clorichel/SCQAT/Readme.md

 SCQAT relies on [Composer](https://getcomposer.org/) magic to manage dependencies.
 If you haven't already installed it, just grab `composer.phar` running the one-liner install command you will [find here](https://getcomposer.org/download/).

-We will assume that you will run `composer.phar` locally on a new empty directory.
+We will assume that you will run `composer.phar` locally placed in a newly created `/path/to/folder` directory.

 ### Install SCQAT